-Figure 17.
+Figure 18.
 Synchronization and End-to-end timing from pedal to brake actuators

-7.4 Design Level
+8.4 Design Level

-The design level architecture further details the analysis level design by taking the software and hardware resources into consideration.
+The Design Level architecture further details the Analysis Level design by taking the software and hardware resources into consideration.
 (See also D6.1.1 for an overview the related design concept).

-Currently, the documentation correspond to a single wheel brake by wire model.
+Currently, the documentation corresponds to a single wheel brake by wire model.
 Work is under way to extend to a full four-wheel model.

-7.4.1 Functional Design Architecture
+8.4.1 Functional Design Architecture

-Figure 18 shows the FunctionalDesignArchitecture.
-The model is focusing on base braking and does not include energy regeneration functionality.
+Figure 19 shows the FunctionalDesignArchitecture.
+The model focuses on the base braking and does not include energy regeneration functionality.

-Figure 18.
+Figure 19.
 Functional Design Architecture of the Regenerative Braking System in Papyrus.

-Figure 19 shows the period times of the included functions.
+Figure 20 shows the period times of the included functions.

-Figure 19.
+Figure 20.
 Period times of functions

-Figure 20 (close-up) and Figure 21 (overall) shows timing constraints for end-to-end response requirements of the brake functionality.
-Figure 21 also show synchronization requirements and a brake-down of the end-to-end timing budget.
+Figure 21 (close-up) and Figure 22 (overall) shows timing constraints for end-to-end response requirements of the brake functionality.
+Figure 22 also shows synchronization requirements and a brake-down of the end-to-end timing budget.